 Store it, Serve it and Share it

-Did you know that food waste is currently responsible for 8% of global greenhouse gas emissions?
-The good news - it’s easy to cut down on food waste at home!
-Just three simple steps: store it, serve it and share it.
+Did you know that food waste is responsible for 8% of global climate pollution?
+The good news is that it's easy to cut down on food waste at home!
+All it takes is three simple steps: store it, serve it and share it.

 Your Impact